Modélisation du ruissellement en relation avec l'évolution saisonnière de la végétation (mil, arachide, jachère) au centre Sénégal

 Under the arid climate, the waste stabilization ponds were more efficient at phosphate removal during the spring-summer period (77% of PO4 and 64% of total phosphorus in spring).
 The first pond may play the major role in phosphate removal.
 Phosphorus is only eliminated from stabilization ponds through accumulation in the sediment.
 However, part of the phosphorus which accumulates in pond sediments remains potentially mobile.
 During the summer period, phosphorus release from the sediment, observed in situ, was favored by stratification of the overlying water.
 The same phenomenon was noted during the autumn, particularly the release of POD.
 Laboratory studies have shown that phosphorus release may amount to 55 mg P m-2d-1.
 Biological activity may play a significant role in this mobilization.

-J. P. Carbonnel, R. Petrorian et P. Serban
+J. P. Carbonnel, R. Petrorian and P. Serban

 L'étude de la stationnarité de séries de débits annuels et saisonniers de 15 rivières roumaines et du Danube à Orsova met en évidence l'existence d'une "phase hydrologique" sèche importante depuis 1983.
 L'écoulement hivernal a diminué de 50% depuis cette date et semble principalement responsable de cette sécheresse hydrologique.
 L'extension géographique de cette sécheresse est précisée en Roumanie Centrale.
 L'analyse des débits du Danube montre qu'une partie importante de son bassin versant est touché par le phénomène.